 Hometown is a tiny town located in the state of West Virginia.
 With a population of 556 people and just one neighborhood, Hometown is the 192nd largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Hometown is generally considered to be a blue-collar town.
-49.00% of the Hometown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hometown, you'll notice that it is more blue-collar than most other communities in America.
+49.00% of Hometown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hometown is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Hometown who work in office and administrative support (25.00%), personal care services (16.00%), and sales jobs (10.00%).

-Hometown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hometown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Hometown, however, the average commute to work is quite long.
 On average, people spend 33.35 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Hometown doesn't have a public transportation system that people use for their commute.
+Hometown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Hometown has a very low overall level of education: only 9.60% of people over 25 hold a 4-year college degree or higher.